 ALSO READUK doctors share patient data on social media, flout health authority's ban 58 missing in London blaze presumed dead, casualties may rise: UK police UK's longest serving police dog dies after 11 years in service Mother Dairy may foray into health foods Indian doctors suffer inherent bias within UK's NHS: Report

+Now we want answers.
+How could this have happened?"
+Amarjeet said.
 A statement on the school's website said: "The school community is deeply saddened at the loss of a Year 8 student who died on Sunday July 9 at hospital following a severe allergic reaction.

 (Only the headline and picture of this report may have been reworked by the Business Standard staff; the rest of the content is auto-generated from a syndicated feed.)